madhavkosi/designPatterningolang/basic/database.md

 | Data Integrity       | Highest            | High, with retries   | High              |
 | Use Case             | Financial systems  | Web apps, distributed systems | Reservations, auctions |

+### Indexes in Databases

+**Purpose of Indexes**
+- Improve database performance, especially during data retrieval.
+- Indexes are created using one or more columns of a table to enable faster searching and sorting.
+- Acts like a table of contents that points to the location of the actual data.

+**Example: Library Catalog**
+- A library catalog works similarly to an index, organizing books by title or author.
+- This organization allows for quicker access, just as indexes speed up database queries.

+**Key Benefits of Indexes**
+1. **Faster Data Retrieval**
+   - Indexes optimize query execution by reducing the number of disk I/O operations and CPU usage.
+2. **Sorting and Ordering**
+   - Indexes facilitate the sorting and ordering of data, beneficial for reporting or displaying data.

+**How Indexes Improve Query Performance**
+1. **Reduced Table Scans**
+   - Avoids full table scans by directly accessing the indexed columns, reducing the amount of data processed.
+2. **Efficient Data Access**
+   - Organizes data to allow for quick location of rows that meet query criteria.
+3. **Index Selectivity**
+   - High selectivity indexes reduce the number of rows accessed, improving query performance.
+     **Selectivity** refers to how well an index can narrow down the results to a small number of rows.

+**high selectivity index** means that the index can effectively filter out many rows and return only a few relevant ones.
+This is crucial for query performance because the fewer rows the database has to process, the faster the query can be completed.

+**Example:**
+- If you have an index on a "Customer ID" column, and each ID is unique to a customer, this index is highly selective because each query for a customer will return just one row.
+- Conversely, if you have an index on a "Gender" column (where the values are likely "Male" or "Female"), the selectivity is low because a query for either gender will return a large number of rows.

+**Downsides of Indexes**
+- **Decreased Write Performance**:
+  - Insert, update, and delete operations slow down because both the data and the index must be updated.
+  - Indexes require additional storage and can degrade write performance if not managed carefully.

+**Balance in Index Usage**
+- Over-indexing can lead to performance issues during write operations, so only necessary indexes should be used.
+- Remove indexes that are no longer needed to maintain optimal performance.

+### Efficient Data Access
+Indexes help organize the data in a way that makes it easier and faster for the database to locate specific rows when a query is run.
+Normally, without an index, if you wanted to find a particular piece of data, the database would have to scan every row in the table (this is called a **full table scan**).
+This is slow, especially in large tables.

+However, when an index is created, the database uses it to "skip" unnecessary data and go directly to the rows that match the query's conditions.
+This makes data retrieval much more efficient.
+It’s like using a detailed map to find a house quickly rather than searching every house in a neighborhood one by one.

+**Example:** If you have a table with millions of rows containing book data, an index on the "Title" column allows the database to jump directly to the rows where a specific book title is stored, avoiding the need to scan the entire table.

+### Index Selectivity

+In summary:
+- **Efficient data access** improves by allowing the database to quickly jump to the relevant data using an index.
+- **High selectivity** in an index means that the index can narrow down the data to only a few rows, leading to better query performance.